syncfusion-content/xamarin-docs/Xamarin/Expander/Appearance.md

 ## Icon color customization

 The [SfExpander](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Expander.SfExpander.html) allows you to customize the color of the expander icon by using the [IconColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Expander.SfExpander.html#Syncfusion_XForms_Expander_SfExpander_IconColor) property.
-By default, tje icon color is `Black`.
+By default, the icon color is `Black`.

 {% tabs %}
 {% highlight xaml %}